-Welcome to our expert guide to choosing the best shower filter for hair, skin, and nails.
-In this article, we share our top 5 shower filter picks to help reduce hair fall & hair loss, give your skin a more youthful glow, and banish those rust stains that ruin your beautiful blonde hair.
+Welcome to our expert guide on choosing the best shower filter for hair loss, skin, and nails.
+In this article, we share our Top 5 shower filter picks to help reduce hair fall & hair loss, give your skin a more youthful glow, and banish those rust stains that ruin your beautiful blonde hair.
 We also created a buyer’s guide that explains how we arrived at our top 5 picks and teaches you how to choose the best shower filter for hair and skin health.

 We’re confident that by the end of our guide, you’ll have chosen the perfect filter for your home and have a complete understanding of how shower filters benefit hair and skin health.
 The #1 problem is chlorine & chloramines in your municipal water.
 Once you remove these pesky chemicals, you’ll reclaim your hair, skin, and nail health.

 Chlorine is a double-edged sword and a necessary evil to keep municipal water safe.
 However, once the water safely reaches your showerhead, there’s no longer a need for it.

 |#1 AquaHomeGroup Luxury Filtered Shower Head w/ 15-Stage Filter (AHG12S)||